 Skip to content

-Fermented foods are foods that have undergone the fermentation process, which involves being broken down by yeasts and bacteria.
-They are experiencing a current rise in popularity and they could well become categorised as the next ‘superfood’.
+Fermented foods are foods that have undergone a fermentation process, which involves being broken down by yeasts and bacteria.
+These foods are experiencing a current rise in popularity and they could well become categorised as the next ‘superfood’.
 The idea of fermenting foods is certainly not a new one, and in many countries such as Germany, Poland & Japan fermentation is a commonplace practice in every day eating.
 Find out more by reading about our five favourite fermented foods.

-It was published in the mainstream press this week about the health benefits of pickled turnip juice for the immune system.
+It was published in the mainstream press recently about the health benefits of pickled turnip juice for the immune system.
 A probiotic drink, made from traditional Japanese pickle (known as Suguri), has been investigated by scientists for its ability to prevent flu.
 The journal Letters of Microbiology published research indicating that the type of bacteria in the pickled turnip, Lactobacillus brevis, may prevent strains of the flu virus such as H1N1 and the deadly H7N9.
 The study resulted in the creation of more flu-fighting antibodies in mice.

 Naoko Waki, from the food company Kagome who ran the study, states, “Our results show that when a particular strain of Lactobacillus brevis is eaten by mice, it has protective effects against influenza virus infection”.

 Large scale studies are due to be carried out on humans, and scientists hope this may lead to a new range of flu-fighting foods containing the bacteria to come on the market.

-The Sunday Times Style magazine last week discussed the benefits of fermented foods, along with their celebrity following, such as kimchi (a spicy Korean sauerkraut), miso (a Japanese drink revered for its longevity benefits) and apple cider vinegar as a key digestive aid.
+The Sunday Times Style magazine last week discussed the benefits of fermented foods, along with their celebrity following, such as kimchi (a spicy Korean sauerkraut), miso (a Japanese drink revered for its longevity benefits) and apple cider vinegar (highly regarded as a key digestive aid).